amalgam8/a8ctl/notes.md

 a8ctl rule-get [-o json|yaml] rule-id
 ```
 Output the [Rules DSL](https://www.amalgam8.io/docs/control-plane/controller/rules-dsl/)
-of rule with the specified rule-id in JSON or YAML format (YAML by default).
+of the rule with the specified rule-id in JSON or YAML format (YAML by default).

 #### route-list